ietf-wg-alto/draft-alto-oam-yang/design.md

 - 'role' defines a list of roles for access control.
 Each role contains a list of authenticated ALTO clients.
 Each client can be assigned to multiple roles.
   The 'role-name' can be referenced by the 'accepted-role' list of a 'resource'.
-For a given authenticated ALTO client, if one of the roles containing it is allowed to access a resource, this client is allowed to access the resource.
+If an authenticated ALTO client is included in any roles with access permission to a resource, the client is granted access to that resource.

 # Design of ALTO O&M Statistics Data Model {#alto-stats-model}